How to Send Cheers

 View Cheers

-TINYpulse offers many different methods for viewing Cheers.
+Limeade Listening offers many different methods for viewing Cheers.

 View your Cheers sent and received history in the My Activity tab: Once you have set your password, you can log in to app.tinypulse.com and scroll in your Engage page until you see the My Activity tab.
-This tab shows your entire TINYpulse history including Cheers sent and received, survey Responses, and Suggestions.
+This tab shows your entire Limeade Listening history including Cheers sent and received, survey Responses, and Suggestions.

 Scrolling Cheers feed: Administrators can access the scrolling Cheers feed which is perfect to put up on a public TV in your office.
 Employees can take a few minutes to look at it for a constant reminder of the good work that is being done, with a bit of extra recognition at the same time.